vektorprogrammet/vektorprogrammet/README.md

 #### Install dependencies
-Example with Ubuntu as operating system and php-version 7.2
+(Example with Ubuntu as operating system and a php-version of 7.2)
 ```
 sudo apt-get install php7.2-mbstring
 sudo apt-get install php7.2-sqlite